Ada-Developers-Academy/daily-curriculum/topic_resources/checkboxes-and-radio-buttons.md

 __Question: What's wrong with this code?__

 Right.
 It's not creating an association between the checkboxes and their values.
 This is not good for a couple of reasons.
-First, it totally breaks accessiblity guidelines, especially in regards to screen readers.
-Second, it disassociates the word `Pepproni` with the checkbox that represents the value of `pepperoni`.
+First, it totally breaks accessibility guidelines, especially in regards to screen readers.
+Second, it disassociates the word `Pepperoni` with the checkbox that represents the value of `pepperoni`.
 Nobody likes disassociated meats.

 we could _style_ this form to create implied visual groupings, but that only helps sighted humans who read/think they same way that we do.
 Let's look at a better (and unfortunately more verbose) way.